What is High Yield Bonds?

 - Extendable Reset Notes – The issues have the right to extend the maturity of outstanding debt with the new coupon at periodic intervals.
 It also has additional features of put options where the investor can sell back the bond to the issuer.

-Who are the Investors in High Yield Bonds?
+Who are the Investors In Them?

 - Retail investors do not participate in this market due to a lack of financial and technological resources to monitor key credit issues or day on the daily activities of the borrower.
 Institutional investors such as Insurance companies (these are one of the big investors who want heavy returns to fund their annuities).